Drain cleaner: Sewer jetters

-Portable sewer jetters and pressure washer sewer jetter attachments are primarily used by service personnel and homeowners to remove soft obstructions throughout the length of a building's sewer drain and to prevent the recurrence of clogs by cleaning the sides of drain pipes and flushing out residue.
-Pressure washer sewer jetter attachments are generally lower in cost and weight than electric drain cleaners with an equivalent reach, and can present a lower risk of scratching plumbing fixtures.
+Portable sewer jetters and pressure-washer sewer-jetter attachments are primarily used by service personnel and homeowners to remove soft obstructions along a building's sewer drain and to prevent clog recurrence by cleaning the sides of drain pipes and flushing out residue.
+Pressure washer sewer jetter attachments are generally lower in cost and weight than electric drain cleaners with equivalent reach, and pose a lower risk of scratching plumbing fixtures.

-Truck and trailer-mounted sewer jetters used by municipalities and larger service companies benefit from the high hydraulic horsepower delivered by powerful displacement pumps and so can remove tree roots and other solid obstructions.
+Truck and trailer-mounted sewer jetters used by municipalities and larger service companies benefit from the high hydraulic horsepower delivered by powerful displacement pumps, and so can remove tree roots and other solid obstructions.

-Advantages of sewer jetters include the relative ease of penetrating long sewer lines and the ability to remove residue that accumulates along the sides of sewer pipes, thereby reducing the need for subsequent drain cleaning.
+Advantages of sewer jetters include the relative ease of penetrating long sewer lines and the ability to remove residue that accumulates along the sides of sewer pipes, reducing the need for subsequent drain cleaning.

 Disadvantages of pressure washer sewer jetter attachments and many portable jetters include an inability to extract tree roots and other hard obstructions.
-Disadvantages of truck- and trailer-mounted sewer jetters include high relative cost and weight, and the requirement for extensive training to comply with manufacturers' safety guidelines.
+Disadvantages of truck- and trailer-mounted sewer jetters include their high relative cost and weight, as well as the need for extensive training to comply with manufacturers' safety guidelines.

-Safety considerations for sewer jetters include a requirement to wear protective gloves and eye protection, to avoid contact with sewer drain fluids, and to ensure that the jetter nozzle operates only inside the sewer pipe.
-Furthermore, larger truck- and trailer-mounted units that operate with sufficient power to cut tree roots require extensive training and strict adherence to manufacturers' safety guidelines to avoid serious injury.
+Safety considerations for sewer jetters include wearing protective gloves and eye protection to avoid contact with sewer drain fluids, and ensuring that the jetter nozzle operates only inside the sewer pipe.
+Larger truck- and trailer-mounted units that operate with sufficient power to cut tree roots require extensive training and strict adherence to manufacturers' safety guidelines to avoid serious injury.